piyushranjan07/AUTOMATED-REPORT-GENERATION-using-PYTHON/README.md

 # AUTOMATED-REPORT-GENERATION-using-PYTHON
-this is the second task of my first summer internship in python programming
+this is second project of my first summer internship in python programming

 *COMPANY*: CODTECH IT SOLUTIONS